Inference-time Physics Alignment of Video Generative Models with Latent World Models: Introduction

 In this paper, we formulate the problem of improving the physics correctness of video generation as an \emph{inference-time alignment} problem~\citep{uehara2025inference, singhal2025smc} that leverages a \emph{latent world model} with high physics understanding as a reward model to search for physically plausible videos within the manifold learned by the generative model.
 In particular, we introduce \method by re-purposing VJEPA-2's surprise score as a reward function and show that it can be effectively used both as a Best-of-$N$ (BoN) selector and as a guidance signal during generation to improve the physics of videos.

-We validate the effectiveness of \method by achieving substantial gains in physics plausibility of video generation using two state-of-the-art video generative models: MAGI-1~\citep{magi1}, a large-scale autoregressive video generative model which generates videos chunk-by-chunk, and a large-scale holistic video latent diffusion model (vLDM).
+We validate the effectiveness of \method by achieving substantial gains in physics plausibility of video generation using three state-of-the-art video generative models: MAGI-1~\citep{magi1}, Sora2~\citep{openai2025sora2}, and a video latent diffusion model (vLDM).
+These models span diverse architectures, including large-scale autoregressive generation producing videos chunk-by-chunk and holistic diffusion-based generation.
 We obtain results across text-to-video (T2V), image-and-text-to-video (I2V), and video-and-text-to-video (V2V) settings.
 In particular, we achieve a new state of the art on the challenging \emph{PhysicsIQ} benchmark~\citep{physicsIQ} with a final score of $62.0\%$, surpassing the previous best by $6.78\%$.
 This improvement is illustrated by the qualitative examples in \Cref{fig:teaser2} and further validated by an additional $11.4\%$ improvement over baselines in a human-preference study.
 Moreover, as shown in \Cref{fig:teaser2}, our VJEPA-based method demonstrates a strong scaling effect with the size of the search space, and outperforms VLM-based selectors (\eg, Qwen3-VL~\citep{yang2025qwen3}) that perform near chance level.
 With these results, we demonstrate the viability of using latent world models to improve the physical plausibility of video generation, paving the way toward developing reliable reward models for video generation inference-time alignment.

 The key contributions of our work are as follows:\looseness-1 \begin{itemize} \item We show that latent world models are useful to improve video generation.
 To this end, we devise an effective physics plausibility reward model, \method, instantiated with VJEPA's surprise score. \item We highlight the scaling behavior of \method and show that model performance improves when increasing search space -- with guided sampling showing more promising scaling. \item We boost the physics plausibility in video generation across T2V, I2V and V2V settings and datasets, and achieve a final score of 62.0\% on the challenging PhysicsIQ benchmark, outperforming prior state-of-the-art by 6.78\%, which is further validated through a human-preference study showing a boost of 11.4\% in win rate over the baseline. \end{itemize}